 Day 6.
 Grampian Mountains - Ruthven - Atholl Distillery (overnight Pitlochry – Atholl Palace)

 Day 7.
-Dunkeld - Kingdom of Fife - St Andrews (overnight Edinburgh- MacDonald Holyrood) Tattoo tickets
+Dunkeld - Kingdom of Fife - St Andrews (overnight Edinburgh- MacDonald Holyrood) Tattoo tickets (AUGUST ONLY)

 its famous castle and Royal Mile is the starting point for this